Opinion-CA21129/learning-materials/index.md

 ---
-title: Welcome to Opinion Blog
+# Welcome to the OPINION network learning resources!
 ---

 ## Introduction to Automated Analysis of Text (and Opinions) <br>